Marssssssss/GrammarParser/Readme.md

 &nbsp;&nbsp;1.Use <> to include a word, which indicate that the word is a keyword.
 &nbsp;&nbsp;2.Use \ to make the meaning of next char non-transferred.
 When it occur in the end of line, that means joint next line.
 &nbsp;&nbsp;3.Use | to indicate the key word has one more equation of other keyword and identify.
+&nbsp;&nbsp;4.Only the first = mean equal in a line, other = is just sign.
 Notice that space will be ignore unless use \ to sign it.